-Great news!
-After two years of loving labor, the narration of this classic version of God’s Word was a two year labor of love.
+After two years of loving labor, The narration of this classic version of God’s Word was a two year labor of love.

-I’ve spent a great deal of time and effort in researching the proper pronunciation of the names of people and places, and in the process of recording the Douay-Rheims Audio Bible I created an exhaustive document for my own reference to ensure consistency.
+I spent a great deal of time and effort in researching the proper pronunciation of the names of people and places, and in the process of recording the Douay-Rheims Audio Bible I created an exhaustive book for my own reference to ensure consistency.

 My love of God’s Word compels me to be as careful and accurate as possible when recording.
 I think you will be pleased with this finished Douay-Rheims Audio Bible.

 About the Douay-Rheims Bible

 The Douay–Rheims Bible is a translation of the Bible from the Latin Vulgate into English, undertaken by members of the English College, Douai.